 Major triads in all 12 keys.

-Hi everyone, and welcome back to another lesson from ebassacademy.
+Hi everyone, and welcome back to another technique lesson.

 In this one we will practice on major triads, learning to play each key individually on the electric bass, from root position to I and II inversion.
 By the end of this lesson, you will be able to play major triads in all twelve keys, in every position, promised!

 But first, what is a major triad?
-As the name itself implies, a triad is a succession of the three most important notes of any given scale, these being in the present case:
+Simply said, a succession of the three most important notes of any given scale, these being in the present case:

 root (the first note of the scale, the one that establishes the key);